dottjt/plastic/other/unused.md

 # 03-family.md

+Next minute you're dashing down the street, holding a laptop in one hand with a sandwich in the other, kickin' the leash of glory to

 And yet the great thing about lust is that your odds increase dramatically the more you roll the dice, candid in the biological defects you harbour like tainted margarine spread.

 # 04-depression.md